Khoon Bhari Maang: Synopsis

-Aarti Verma (Rekha) is a widow with two children.
+Aarti Saxena is a widow with two children.
 She is considered ‘unattractive’ due to a large birthmark on her face.
-Aarti's husband (Rakesh Roshan) died in a car accident under mysterious circumstances, and her father (Saeed Jaffrey) is one of the richest and most famous businessmen in the city.
-When her father is suddenly murdered by his worker Hiralal (Kader Khan), Aarti loses all sense of purpose in life, except bringing up her children.
+Aarti's husband died in a car accident under mysterious circumstances, and her father is one of the richest and most famous businessmen in the city.
+When her father is suddenly murdered by his worker Hiralal, Aarti loses all sense of purpose in life, except bringing up her children.
 Hiralal pretends to be a friend, and takes care of her like a father.
-He brings his poor nephew Sanjay (Kabir Bedi) from abroad, who is romantically involved with Aarti's best friend Nandini (Sonu Walia).
+He brings his poor nephew Sanjay from abroad, who is romantically involved with Aarti's best friend Nandini.
 Although Nandini is fond of Aarti, she is intensely in love with Sanjay, and agrees to help him rob Aarti of her wealth.
 Slowly, Sanjay gets close to Aarti's children.
 Nandini and the rest of the family convince Aarti to marry Sanjay.
-The day after the wedding, Aarti, Sanjay, and Nandini go on a short trip, during which, Sanjay pushes Aarti from a rowboat into crocodile-infested waters hoping that she would die.
+The day after the wedding, Aarti, Sanjay, and Nandini go on a short trip, during which, Sanjay pushes Aarti from a rowboat into crocodile infested waters hoping that she would die.
 The crocodile mauls Aarti and mutilates her body and face.
 However, Aarti's body is not found; since Sanjay cannot inherit her wealth until death is established beyond any reasonable doubt, he becomes abusive to Aarti’s children and pets.
 Meanwhile, Aarti is rescued by an old farmer who nurses her back to health.

 A few months later, the horribly disfigured Aarti decides to return to the city, and avenge herself and her family.
-She exchanges her expensive diamond earrings for a huge amount of money that she uses to pay for extensive plastic surgery.
-She transforms into a ‘beautiful’ woman, very different from her earlier self, and decided to go after Nandini, who is now a successful model.
+She exchanges her expensive diamond earrings for a huge amount of money and pays for extensive plastic surgery.
+She transforms into a ‘beautiful’ woman, very different from her earlier self, and decides to go after Nandini, who is now a successful model.
 In order to challenge her popularity, Aarti approaches the same modelling agency (Kraft advertising agency) that represents Nandini and introduces herself as Jyoti.
-The photographer JD (Shatrughan Sinha) spots her beauty and vows to make her the topmost model in the town, even more successful than Nandini.
-Soon Jyoti's popularity takes over Nandini, and out of frustration, she challenges Jyoti for a dance performance in which she loses.
+The photographer JD spots her beauty and vows to make her the topmost model in town, even more successful than Nandini.
+Soon Jyoti's popularity takes over Nandini's, and out of frustration, she challenges Jyoti for a dance performance in which she loses.
 Nandini soon becomes jobless, and Jyoti's first target gets settled.
 Meanwhile, Sanjay gets smitten by Jyoti's beauty and is no longer interested in Nandini.
 He tries various ways to woo her and seduce her but fails every time.
 Later, Jyoti finds out that her children have stopped going to school.
 Jyoti lures in Sanjay to invite her to her own home, where she lived with her pets and children.
-Although the pets recognize Jyoti as Aarti, the children fail to do so.
-Jyoti finds out about all misdeeds of Sanjay and Hiralal through the children, including the murder of Ramu Kaka, the servant (A K Hangal) and her father.
+Although the pets recognise Jyoti as Aarti, the children fail to do so.
+Jyoti finds out about all misdeeds of Sanjay and Hiralal through the children, including the murder of Ramu Kaka, the servant and her father.